 - Create a set of 4 cards for each round.
 The photos won’t be the same this time, but choose 3 very similar things, such as black cat, Siamese cat, hairless cat and one photo of something different like a piglet.
 Remember the Sesame Street song “one of these things is not like the others, one of these things just doesn’t belong…” When I use this variation, we usually play at least 8 rounds.

-Whichever way you play, remember to give individuals time to choose and think, and encourage when/if mistakes are made.
+Whichever way you play, remember to give individuals time to choose and think, and give encouragement when mistakes are made.
 Older adults need a bit of time to process questions and information.
+I use the variation that best fits the abilities of those playing.

 3. Name That Tune ~ Music, Music, We Love Music!